SecondNewtonLaw/Global-Functions-Documentation/Libraries/Closures.md

 ## islclosure

-Checks if a given function is a L closure (implemented in Lua).
+Checks if a given function is a L closure.

 ```luau
 function islclosure<A..., R...>(func: (A...) -> R...): boolean